kmuldrew/demolishing_consent/README.md

 GitHub won't properly render the pdf, so click on the download icon to get the file after clicking on it:
 ![github](https://github.com/user-attachments/assets/bf66aa17-8016-4d28-9bad-46ecb9ed4c3a)

+The formatting on the epub is a bit wonky but it's readable.